gadse/gadse.github.io/_posts/2020-10-06-how-to-leave-a-team.md

 ---
-title: "Hot To Leave A Team (Gracefully)"
+title: "How To Leave A Team (Gracefully)"
 excerpt_separator: "<!--more-->"
 categories:
   - Blog